ormsbee/swampcastle.org/content/post/empathy-and-error-logging.md

 When you're writing an error log message, you're not writing it for yourself.
-You're writing it for the poor sap who has to fix things when they break on a Saturday afternoon, four years after you wrote it and two years after you left the company.
+You're writing it for the poor sap who has to fix things when they break on a Saturday night, four years after you wrote it and two years after you left the company.
 That log message is your saving throw into the future, with the potential to save someone hours of work.